-The Indicators setup sub-menu holds the setup parameters for indicators on the Main page.
+The Indicators setup sub-menu holds the setup parameters for indicators on Vario Indicator Unit.
 Two different sets of indicators can be set for each flight mode.

-The two flight modes - circling and straight flight are denoted as Vario (circling) and SC (straight flight).
-Different indicators can be assigned both to the digital needle as well as to numerical indicators.
+The two flight modes - circling and straight flight are denoted as Vario (circling) and SC (straight flight, 'Speed Command').
+Different indicators can be assigned both to the needle as well as to numerical indicators.
 Pressing the SC switch will change between the two sets of indicators.